CESNET/eduroam-icinga/doc/icingaweb2_config.md

 ## logging

-Icingaweb2 logging type is set to file.
+Icinga Web 2 logging type is set to file.
 Logging level is set to Error.
 File path is set to `/var/log/icingaweb2/icingaweb2.log`.